InCountry logo

 1. On the menu, select Settings.

-2. Select the Salesforce object whose PII fields you want to see.
+2. On the Regulated objects tab, select the Salesforce object whose protected fields you want to see.

 3. Locate the protected field with the configured formula.